Kennedy Street

 Benoit

-"My latest collection of songs are much closer to my heart than I expected.
-Five songs that sum up a journey in reconstructing what I once knew to be so secure, but left me empty, scrambling for a new direction.
-It does not stop there, or maybe it never does
+Reflecting on his upcoming release of the five track EP, Fifty miles, Benoit remarks: "My latest collection of songs are much closer to my heart than I expected.
+Five songs that sum up a journey in reconstructing what I Read more

 Reflecting on his upcoming release of the five track EP, Fifty miles, Benoit remarks: